DeniDias/JasperXMLtoJB/README.md

 ![alt text](jasperxmltojb.png)

-You can import his library and use it on your project like this:
+You can import this library and use it on your project like this:

 ```java
 JasperXMLtoJB jasperJB = new JasperXMLtoJB();